Four others can soon be Vietnam's new World Heritage Sites

 Together with the existing world heritage sites which have been widely known and visited, Hoa Lu Ancient Capital, Trang An natural ecology area, Cuc Phuong National Park and Con Dao Prison are four other potential nominees for the title in Vietnam.

-With a history spanning over 1000 years, Hoa Lu is a cultural and historical relic complex in Ninh Binh province.
-It once uses to be the first capital in feudal Vietnam, and the role only switched when King Ly Thai To chose Thang Long (Hanoi) in 1010.
-The ancient citadel and many constructions like temple, pagoda, communal house and to were restored or built anew in the next dynasties (Ly, Tran, Le, and Nguyen).
-This historical site is gradually getting more attention from the authority as well as tourists.
-It is in fact one of Vietnam's very first nominees for the title of world heritage site back in 1991.
+With a history spanning over 1,000 years, Hoa Lu is a significant cultural and historical relic complex located in Ninh Binh Province.
+Once the first capital of feudal Vietnam, its status changed when King Ly Thai To chose Thang Long (Hanoi) in 1010.
+The ancient citadel, along with various structures such as temples, pagodas, and communal houses, have been restored or rebuilt by successive dynasties (Ly, Tran, Le, and Nguyen).
+This historical site has been increasingly recognized by authorities and tourists alike, making it one of Vietnam's earliest nominees for UNESCO World Heritage Site status in 1991.

-Trang An is a scenic area of lakes, system of limestone mountains and caves near the Hoa Lu Ancient Capital.
-Not only renowned for its geological value and natural diversity, Trang An also intrigues archaeologists for its hidden treasure trove of relics.
-With precious natural and historical values, this “Ha Long on land” is being reserved and redefined to become an international tourism attraction, and a natural world heritage site.
+Trang An is a picturesque area featuring a network of lakes, limestone mountains, and caves adjacent to Hoa Lu Ancient Capital.
+Renowned not only for its geological significance and natural diversity, Trang An also captivates archaeologists with its rich repository of relics.
+Praised as "Ha Long Bay on Land," this area is undergoing preservation and development efforts to establish it as an international tourism destination and a potential UNESCO World Heritage Site.

-The last nominee is Con Dao Prison system which was built by French colonists to detain Vietnamese nationalists.
-For decades, the prison and especially its “Chuong Cop” (Tiger Cage) was notorious for being used to detain high-ranked opposition leaders deemed "most dangerous" by both French and American.
-Its historical importance is very fresh and vivid nearly four decades after wars' end.
+The last nominee, Con Dao Prison, was established by French colonists to imprison Vietnamese nationalists.
+For decades, the prison, particularly its infamous "Chuong Cop" (Tiger Cage), was notorious for detaining high-profile opposition figures labeled as "most dangerous" during both the French and American colonial periods.
+Its historical significance remains vivid nearly four decades after the end of the wars.

 Ninh Binh Chosen Among 12 Coolest Filming Locations